rollator3000/Further_Education/Die_komplette_SQL Masterclass_Vom_Anfänger_zum_Profi/Notes.md

 	- more features than MySQL
 	- ideal for complex queries

-There is SQL-Tool available online: https://downloads.codingcoursestv.eu/043%20-%20sql/online-sql/dist/index.html
+There is a SQL-Tool available online: https://downloads.codingcoursestv.eu/043%20-%20sql/online-sql/dist/index.html

 **Exemplary Query:**
 Select the columns "id", "creator", "title" & "downloads" from the table "books" where "creator" equals ''Niemann, August'.